Barnet Homes Resident Board

 Resident Board Director

 This is a strategic level of involvement and requires a lot of commitment.
-We have three spaces for residents to be on our Board and also include an application and interview.
-The natural transition to becoming a Board member is through serving a term on our Performance Advisory Group (PAG)
+We have two spaces for residents to be on our Board and also include an application and interview.
+These posts are open to all Barnet Homes residents and Leaseholders.

 Resident Support Group